2023 Best Music Schools in Ohio

 Top 10 Best Music Schools

-Our 2023 rankings named University of Dayton the best school in Ohio for music students.
-Located in the midsize city of Dayton, UDayton is a private not-for-profit school with a fairly large student population.
+Our analysis found University of Dayton to be the best school for music students who want to pursue a degree in Ohio.
+Located in the medium-sized city of Dayton, UDayton is a private not-for-profit college with a fairly large student population.

-You’ll join some of the best and brightest minds around you if you attend Miami University - Oxford.
-The school came in at #2 on this year’s Best Music Schools in Ohio list.
-Located in the town of Oxford, Miami University - Oxford is a public college with a fairly large student population.
+Out of the 22 schools in Ohio that were part of this year’s ranking, Miami University - Oxford landed the # 2 spot on the list.
+Located in the town of Oxford, Miami University - Oxford is a public college with a large student population.

 The average amount in student loans that music majors at Miami University - Oxford take out is $19,754.